NajeeSmith/NajeeSmith.github.io/_posts/Classifiers/2019-01-20-KernelSVM.md

 ## Dimensionality Reduction

-I used logistric regression in tangent with both reductions since it was the most generic linear classifier.
+I used logistric regression in tangent along reduction since the point of changing the dimensionality of the data was to make it linearly separable.

 ```python
 # Applying Kernel PCA